-FOCUS is taught in the 5th grade by the elementary school resource officer that serves the school.
+FOCUS is taught in the 5th grade by the elementary school Resource Deputy that serves the school.
 In addition to FOCUS, another program, known as Junior FOCUS, is taught to all 1st graders in Citrus County.

-After the Citrus County Sheriff's Office School Resource Officer Program had designed and implemented the FOCUS program for the 5th grade students of Citrus County, a longtime school resource officer recognized the need for Citrus County’s youngest citizens to learn basic safety lessons so they could be even safer at home and in their neighborhoods.
+After the Citrus County Sheriff's Office School Resource Deputy Program had designed and implemented the FOCUS program for the 5th grade students of Citrus County, a longtime school Resource Deputy recognized the need for Citrus County’s youngest citizens to learn basic safety lessons so they could be even safer at home and in their neighborhoods.